Alex McLeish: Scotland national team

 McLeish said after leaving Rangers that he would not manage another Scottish club, because he felt that he had achieved everything in the Scottish game.
 He was linked in the media with a number of managerial positions in England while he worked as a television pundit for the BBC and Setanta Sports.

 McLeish took charge of the Scotland national team on 29 January 2007.
 His assistants in the job were Roy Aitken and Andy Watson.

 McLeish's first game in charge of the national team was a UEFA Euro 2008 qualifying match, a 2–1 victory against Georgia on 24 March 2007 at Hampden Park.
 His second game was an away fixture against Italy on 28 March 2007 which ended in a 2–0 defeat.

-McLeish's Scotland side then went on to defeat the Faroe Islands away in June, Lithuania at home in September before recording a historic victory in Paris four days later by defeating France 1–0 in the Parc des Princes.
+McLeish's Scotland side then went on to defeat the Faroe Islands away in June, Lithuania at home in September before recording a historic victory in Paris four days later by defeating France 1–0 at the Parc des Princes.
 James McFadden's 64th-minute strike from 30 yards was enough to earn Scotland the win and returned them to the top of Group B with three games to play.
 This result has been hailed as one of the Scotland national team's greatest victories.
 Scotland's next success was at home to Ukraine, winning 3–1 at Hampden on 13 October.
 McLeish suffered his second defeat as manager, away in Georgia on 17 October.
 This result left Scotland facing a decider against the World Champions, Italy.
 Scotland lost the game 2–1, McLeish's last, and Italy qualified for the finals.